aurorusidk/starling/DESIGN.md

 ### Non-numeric types

+Boolean literals are one of two values, either `true` or `false`.

-Strings are surrounded by double quotes `" "`.
+String literals are surrounded by double quotes `" "`.

 TBD - Single quotes `' '` may be used for a `char` data type, but this is not implemented.